Project Management – Doing SCRUM the right way.

 - Sprints continue until the project deadline or the project budget is spent.

-In daily Scrums, teams meet to discuss their progress since the previous meeting and make plans for that day.
+In daily standups, teams meet to discuss their progress since the previous meeting and make plans for that day.

 - The meetings should be brief — no longer than 15 minutes.